-- Progress Notes written after 1 working day must be labeled "late entry". - Date of service delivery is noted at the beginning (e.g., Late entry for 3/3/09). - Signature date is the date the note is written. - If No Note = Service may not be entered! - If written after 3 working days into the next month: - Data entry supervisor must authorize entry of the service. - Agency may not be reimbursed until year-end. - Agency's data reports may not be accurate.
+- Progress Notes written after 1 working day must be labeled "late entry". - Date of service delivery is noted at the beginning (e.g., Late entry for 3/3/12). - Signature date is the date the note is written. - If No Note = Service may not be entered! - Approval by the supervisor, and clinician finalization in Clinician's Gateway, must be completed within 5 working days.